Call us to check on your specific insurance at 616-224-1110

 To have reasonable attempts made for healthcare professionals and other Center staff to communicate in the language or manner you primarily use.

+To make informed decisions.
 To be provided, to the degree known, information concerning diagnosis, evaluation, treatment and prognosis.
 This includes having the right to be fully informed about a treatment or procedure and the expected outcome before it is performed.
 When it is medically inadvisable to give such information to a patient, the information will be provided to a person designated by the patient or to a legally authorized person.

 To be given the opportunity to participate in decisions involving your health care, except when such participation is contradicted for medical reasons.